MicrosoftDocs/winrt-api/windows.system/appdiagnosticinfo_requestinfoforappasync_1781805390.md

 # Windows.System.AppDiagnosticInfo.RequestInfoForAppAsync

 ## -description
-Gets a collection of **[AppDiagnosticInfo](appdiagnosticinfo.md)** objects for all running instances of this app.
+Gets a collection of [AppDiagnosticInfo](appdiagnosticinfo.md) objects for all running instances of this app.

 ## -returns
-A collection of **[AppDiagnosticInfo](appdiagnosticinfo.md)** objects for all running instances of this app.
+A collection of [AppDiagnosticInfo](appdiagnosticinfo.md) objects for all running instances of this app.

 ## -remarks
-When an app calls this method, it is calling about itself and there is no capability check, and no user prompt.
+When an app calls this method, it is calling about itself and there is no capability check.

 ## -see-also